Prehab

 (e.g., acetaminophen, ibuprofen, etc.) - Non-drug interventions

-(e.g., acupuncture, meditation, massage therapy, or cryoanalgesia like iovera°)
+(e.g., acupuncture, meditation, massage therapy, or cryoneurolysis like iovera°)

-iovera° is a novel, FDA-approved non-opioid treatment that allows health care providers to block pain by delivering intense cold therapy to the targeted nerve.
+iovera° is a novel, FDA-cleared non-opioid treatment that allows health care providers to block pain by delivering intense cold therapy to the targeted nerve.

 The iovera° treatment uses the body’s natural response to cold to treat nerves and immediately reduce pain.
 Treated nerves are stopped from sending pain signals for a period of time, followed by a restoration of function.
 Results can be felt immediately after treatment and can last up to 90 days, as the nerve regenerates over time.
 This technique can be used to treat chronic pain in the knee, hip, shoulder, chest, foot, ankle, spine and more.3,4